bbauska/W3Cx-3of5/README.md

 The new elements have been primarily designed to better structure the code of HTML pages such as those generated by blog or CMS software, however do not forget that they add new semantics and will be taken into account by :
 <ul>
-<li>Browsers natively or browsers' extensions, i.e. for automatically generating a table of contents, an outline view of the document, for applying default CSS rules to these elements, etc. See for example the <a href="https://chrome.google.com/webstore/detail/table-of-contents-crx/eeknhipceeelbgdbcmchicoaoalfdnhi?hl=f">table-of-contents-crx extension</a> (Chrome extension).
+<li>Browsers natively or browsers' extensions, i.e. for automatically generating a table of contents, an outline view of the document, for applying default CSS rules to these elements, etc. See for example the <a href="https://chrome.google.com/webstore/detail/table-of-contents-crx/eeknhipceeelbgdbcmchicoaoalfdnhi?hl=f" target="_blank">table-of-contents-crx extension</a> (Chrome extension).
 More on that in the next section of the course.</li>
-<li>Text to speech: <a href="https://www.w3.org/WAI/perspective-videos/speech/"></a></li>
+<li>Text to speech: <a href="https://www.w3.org/WAI/perspective-videos/speech/" target="_blank"></a></li>
 <li>Web crawlers, etc.</li>
 </ul>

 You can use \<div\> elements in all cases where the proposed structural elements do not fit your needs: for defining some content that should be styled, for example.

-This chart from the <a href="https://html5doctor.com/">HTML5 Doctor Web site</a> may help you decide whether or not to use a &lt;div&gt;:
+This chart from the <a href="https://html5doctor.com/" target="_blank">HTML5 Doctor Web site</a> may help you decide whether or not to use a &lt;div&gt;:

 <!------------------------------------------------------------------------------------------------>
 <!------------------------- 24. chart from html5 doctor web site (43) ---------------------------->